Let’s Have Fun with History

 Activity Choices

-Please note activities marked with *** are recommended for ages 4-6.
+Please note activities marked with *** are suitable for all ages.

 Dancing ***